History of Canadian currencies: Tokens

 In addition to issuing bank notes, some banks as well as merchants began to issue trade tokens.
 Although they had no legal status, they were accepted as currency on a local basis.
 The tokens were mainly imported from England.
 The banks in Lower Canada cooperated in issuing tokens to improve their reliability.
 One of the tokens they produced had the arms of Montreal on one side, and an image of a habitant on the other.
 These tokens were nicknamed "Papineaus", named after Louis-Joseph Papineau, who was the leader of the 1837 rebellion in Lower Canada and who was well known for wearing habitant clothing almost as uniform.
 These tokens are more commonly known today as Habitant tokens.

-The two major fur-trading companies, the Hudson Bay Company and the North West Company also issued trade tokens, which were used in their extensive trading networks.
-The Hudson Bay Company tokens were based on the "Made beaver" pelts which had been used as a medium of exchange.
+The two major fur-trading companies, the Hudson's Bay Company and the North West Company also issued trade tokens, which were used in their extensive trading networks.
+The Hudson's Bay Company tokens were based on the "Made beaver" pelts which had been used as a medium of exchange.